LoginRadius/engineering-portal/content/JWT-vs-Sessions-for-Authentication/index.md

 ## Comparing both JWT and Sessions

-Let's start with why you might prefer sessions over JWT and how server-side sessions with a session store work
+Let's start with how server-side sessions with a session store work, then we look at how client-side sessions with JWT work.

 ![](https://paper-attachments.dropbox.com/s_483BCD9E50710AD4C34073FFCB4BDCD46B2FB758D7EDCF747C5F8981B4094012_1628279671087_How+sessions+work.png)